AdobeDocs/platform-learn.en/help/platform/use-case-playbooks/create-and-publish-a-playbook-instance.md

 Learn how to discover, create, publish, and troubleshoot an instance of a Use Case Playbook from this end-to-end demonstration video.
 For more information, see [Create, share, and reuse playbook instances](https://experienceleague.adobe.com/docs/experience-platform/use-case-playbooks/playbooks/create-share-reuse.html).

 >[!VIDEO](https://video.tv.adobe.com/v/3427058/?learn=on)

->[!AVAILABILITY]
->
->This functionality is in Beta and is not available to all users.
-The documentation and the functionality are subject to change.